 Obesity has been linked to multiple medical problems including fertility issues, infertility, and pregnancy complications.
-Subfertility and infertility in obese and overweight women is primarily related to ovulatory dysfunction.
+Subfertility and infertility in obese and overweight women are primarily related to ovulatory dysfunction.
 Anovulation often results in irregular menstrual cycles.
 Studies have shown that 30 percent to 47 percent of obese women will have irregular menstrual cycles.
 The more you weigh the more likely you are to have ovulation issues and irregular menstrual cycles.
-Studies have shown that losing weight often leads to resumption of ovulation, normal menstrual cycles, and increased pregnancy rates.
+Studies have shown that losing weight often leads to the resumption of ovulation, normal menstrual cycles, and increased pregnancy rates.

 Obesity and the body mass index

 The body mass index (BMI) measures the ratio between a person’s height and weight to determine how much body fat a person carries.
 Medical professionals use the BMI, which is also found on numerous websites for personal use.

 The BMI includes four classifications for assessing adults, male and female, who are 20 years old or older.
 Once a BMI calculation has been made, its number determines the state of health:

 - 18.5 to 24.9 points = normal weight

 Women and weight

 Excess body fat has an estrogenic effect on the body, influencing how much estrogen the body produces and how the estrogen is processed.
 This effect is the same in overweight men as well as women.
 In women, it can cause the menstrual cycle to stop, rendering the woman infertile.
 Women who overweight are often urged to lose weight before trying to conceive.